Resource Lab

 Resource Lab is an experiment, but the goal is simple.

-Share practical tools that help learning feel less static, less bloated, and more connected to the work people actually need to do.
+Share practical patterns that help learning feel less static, less bloated, and more connected to the work people actually need to do.